SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 | Task 5: Submit High-Quality Text Prompts for Image Generation      | 1                                |  1                           | 1.5                                         |

-Remember, reaching **200 or more points** will guarantee a certificate of participation, while reaching **300 or more points** will earn co-authorship in our final terminal paper.
+Remember, reaching **200 or more points** will guarantee a certificate of participation and merchandise (t-shirt and keychain), while reaching **300 or more points** will earn co-authorship in the final terminal paper.

 The contribution tracking can be viewed here, where it is updated every weekend.